skip to Main Content

 When Trucking Regulations Are Violated, People Can Get Hurt

 Semi-truck drivers are professional drivers.
 Their job is to operate these mammoth vehicles and transport the goods we need across the country.
-However, like most workplaces, the trucking industry is heavily regulated, and for a good reason.
+However, like most workplaces, the industry is heavily regulated, and for a good reason.
 When regulations are violated, people can get hurt.
 Lives may even be on the line.

 Statistics from the National Highway Traffic Safety Administration estimate that 72 percent of people killed in collisions with large trucks are the occupants of the other vehicle.
-Semi-trucks can cause catastrophic damage, which is why the trucking industry is highly regulated.
+Semi-trucks can cause catastrophic damage, which is why the industry is highly regulated.

 At Mihelich & Kavanaugh, PLC, we want Michigan drivers to be aware of these regulations, so they can better recognize when a truck driver may be in violation.
 Not only are there stiff penalties for drivers and trucking companies who violate federal safety standards, but if you end up the victim of a crash, you may be entitled to significant compensation.